-(b) (1) Except as otherwise provided in this section, 16 17 attorneys retained to represent the state in litigation shall 18 be appointed by the Attorney General in consultation with the Governor from a list of attorneys maintained by the Attorney 19 20 General.
-All attorneys interested in representing the state 21 may apply and shall be included on the list.
-The selection of 22 the attorney or law firm shall be based upon the level of 23 skill, experience, and expertise required in the litigation 24 and the fees charged by the attorney or law firm shall be 25 taken into consideration so that the state receives the best 26 representation for the funds paid.
-Fees shall be negotiated and approved by the Governor in consultation with the Attorney 27
+(b)(a)(1) Except as otherwise provided in this section, attorneys retained to represent the state in litigation shall be appointed by the Attorney General in consultation with the Governor from a list of attorneys maintained by the Attorney General.
+All attorneys interested in representing the state may apply and shall be included on the list.
+The selection of the attorney or law firm shall be based upon the level of skill, experience, and expertise required in the litigation and the fees charged by the attorney or law firm shall be taken into consideration so that the state receives the best representation for the funds paid.
+Fees shall be negotiated and approved by the Governor in consultation with the Attorney General.

-General.
 Maximum fees paid for legal representation that does not involve a contingency fee contract may be established by executive order of the Governor.

-(2) Attorneys retained by any state purchasing 4 5 entity to render nonlitigation legal services shall be selected by such entity from a list of attorneys maintained by 6 7 the Legal Advisor to the Governor.
-All attorneys interested in representing any purchasing state entity may apply and shall 8 be included on the list.
-The selection of the attorney or law 9 10 firm shall be based upon the level of skill, experience, and expertise required for the services, but the fees charged by 11 the attorney or law firm shall be taken into consideration so 12 13 that such state entity shall receive the best representation for the funds paid.
-Fees for such services shall be negotiated 14 15 by the state entity requiring the services and shall be subject to the review and approval of the Governor or the 16 Director of Finance when so designated by the Governor.
-17
+entity to render nonlitigation legal services shall be selected by such entity from a list of attorneys maintained by the Legal Advisor to the Governor.
+All attorneys interested in representing any purchasing state entity may apply and shall be included on the list.
+The selection of the attorney or law firm shall be based upon the level of skill, experience, and expertise required for the services, but the fees charged by the attorney or law firm shall be taken into consideration so that such state entity shall receive the best representation for the funds paid.
+Fees for such services shall be negotiated

+- by the state entity requiring the services and shall be subject to the review and approval of the Governor or the - 3 Director of Finance when so designated by the Governor.